 Look for a bank with state-of-the-art technology that can support all aspects of your operations—everything from collecting payments from your patients when they walk into the office, to paying your bills online.
 They should make it easy to download and reconcile your banking transactions during the month, as well as offering other efficiencies.

 For your insurance, you need a great broker, who can bring you the best possible insurance products at the lowest price.

 And you need a legal team that is deeply knowledgeable in physician practice law.
 Your industry, as you know, is highly regulated; navigating it requires specialized knowledge.

 So if you’ve been making do with lawyers who aren’t healthcare experts, or with your cousin’s bookkeeping skills, now is the time to reconsider that strategy and acquire a team that can support your ultimate goals.

-You Need a Professional Network
+Your A-Team Should Be a Professional Network

 As you begin to upgrade your advisory relationships, it’s wise to create a network of professionals.
 Ideally, you want to retain key players who are used to working together and have supported many other physician practices.

 A network, or team, with a successful track record comes in ready to hit the ground running.
 They can immediately discern what kind of help your practice needs, and work together to coordinate your services.
 There’s no learning curve, no wasted time and energy, and a greater chance of ongoing success when the people on your advisory team have already learned to work together.